atiyo/pytorch_wgan/README.md

 # PyTorch Wasserstein GAN

-A barebones implementation of [Wasserstein GAN](https://arxiv.org/abs/1701.07875) in Pytorch, applied to the Fashion-MNIST dataset.
+A barebones implementation of [Wasserstein GAN (Arjovsky et al., 2017)](https://arxiv.org/abs/1701.07875) in Pytorch, applied to the Fashion-MNIST dataset.
 Training takes roughly an hour on an Amazon GPU Instance.

 ## Requirements